 - Neglect is occurring as it relates to food, clothing, or shelter

 - Physical abuse or abuse of power related to money is suspected

 - The proposed guardian is not following the guidelines of the guardianship appointment

 - Mismanagement of finances or decisions related to the estate are observed

 - Lack of communication with other family members causes issues

-If you need to contest a guardianship or your guardianship is in question, it’s time to contact The Hatchett Law Firm.
-We can help you file a petition to the court regarding guardianship rights.
+If you need to contest a guardianship or your guardianship is in question, it’s time to contact The Hatchett Law Firm, PLLC.
+We can help you file a petition to the court regarding guardianship rights and litigate if necessary.
 Book a free call with one of our guardianship lawyers today: 281-214-6541.

 Why Book a Free Consultation with our Guardianship Lawyers?

 If you need to appoint a guardian, you’re about to become a legal guardian, or you need to contest a guardianship, our guardianship lawyers can help you better understand your rights, legal options, and next steps specific to your circumstances.